bruno-ruotolo/SingMeASong/README.md

 # About

 Testing can be tedious at times, but it is one of the most important points of a project.
 Ensuring that your application is functional is extremely important.
-This project is focused on back-end testing (integration and unit tests) and end-2-end testing.
+This project is focused on back-end testing (integration and unit tests) and end-2-end testing of a communitary songs collection.
 Let's test 🧪.

 ## Technologies